wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 "No, it's more than that."
 Ivy stepped closer to the rails, closing her eyes and trying to sort through the overlapping sounds.
 "There's the current hum, yes, but underneath that there's something else.
 Like harmonics, but more complex."

 She knelt beside the track, not quite touching the metal but close enough to feel the vibration in her bones.
-The sound layers separated in her mind—the steady electrical thrum at the surface, but beneath that a deeper pattern that seemed to carry information about the entire network.
+The sound layers separated in her mind: the steady electrical thrum at the surface, but beneath that a deeper pattern that seemed to carry information about the entire network.
 It was like listening to a conversation in a language she was just beginning to understand.

 "It's not just frequency," she said, opening her eyes and looking at Cole.
 "It's rhythm, timing, the way different sections of track talk to each other.
 When everything's normal, they're all singing in harmony.
 But when there's a problem..."
 She paused, trying to find words for something she felt more than heard.
 "It's like one instrument in an orchestra playing out of tune."